lostintangent/gistpad/README.md

 - `GistPad: Delete Gist` - Allows you to delete one of your Gists.
 If you have a Gist workspace open, it will delete that and then close the folder

-* `GistPad: Follow User` - Follow another GitHub user, which allows you to browser/access/fork their Gists from within the `Gists` view.
+- `GistPad: Follow User` - Follow another GitHub user, which allows you to browser/access/fork their Gists from within the `Gists` view.

 - `GistPad: Fork Gist` - Forks the currently opened Gist, and then opens it as a virtual workspace.

-* `GistPad: Open Gist` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
+- `GistPad: Open Gist` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
 You can also specify a gist by URL, `username/id`, or ID, which doesn't require being signed in.

-* `GistPad: Open Gist as Workspace` - Same behavior as the `GistPad: Open Gist` command, but will open the selected Gist as a workspace, instead of "loose files".
+- `GistPad: Open Gist as Workspace` - Same behavior as the `GistPad: Open Gist` command, but will open the selected Gist as a workspace, instead of "loose files".

-* `GistPad: New Gist` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens its associated files.
+- `GistPad: New Gist` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens its associated files.
 If you'd like to seed the gist with multiple files, you can specify a comma-separated list of names (e.g. `foo.txt,bar.js`).

-* `GistPad: New Scratch Note` - Creates a new "scratch note", which is a file whose name is derived from the `GistPad > Scratch Notes: Extension` and `Gist > Scratch Notes: Format` settings.
+- `GistPad: New Scratch Note` - Creates a new "scratch note", which is a file whose name is derived from the `GistPad > Scratch Notes: Extension` and `Gist > Scratch Notes: Format` settings.

-* `GistPad: New Secret Gist` - Same behavior as the `GistPad: New Gist (Public)` command, except that it creates a [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists).
+- `GistPad: New Secret Gist` - Same behavior as the `GistPad: New Gist (Public)` command, except that it creates a [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists).

-* `GistPad: New Web Playground` - Creates a new [playground](#playgrounds).
+- `GistPad: New Web Playground` - Creates a new [playground](#playgrounds).

-* `GistPad: New GistLog` - Creates a [GistLog](#gistlog).
+- `GistPad: New GistLog` - Creates a [GistLog](#gistlog).

-* `GistPad: Refresh Gists` - Refreshes the gist data and reloads the `Gists` tree.
+- `GistPad: Refresh Gists` - Refreshes the gist data and reloads the `Gists` tree.

-* `GistPad: Sign In` - Sign-in with a GitHub token, in order to view/edit/delete your Gists.
+- `GistPad: Sign In` - Sign-in with a GitHub token, in order to view/edit/delete your Gists.

-* `GistPad: Sign Out` - Sign out of the currently authenticated GitHub session.
+- `GistPad: Sign Out` - Sign out of the currently authenticated GitHub session.

 - `GistPad: Starred Gists` - Lists your starred Gists, and then opens the files for the selected one.

+- `GistPad: Paste Gist File - Allows you to paste the contents of a Gist file into the active editor

 ## Configuration Settings